Ervin Chartrand

-Ervin Chartrand is a Canadian Métis/Ojibwe director, writer and producer.
+Ervin Chartrand is a Canadian and Pine Creek First Nation director, writer and producer.
 He is best known for directing the films 504938C (2005) and First Stories: Patrick Ross (2006).

 Personal life

 Ervin Chartrand is a Métis/Ojibwe from Pine Creek First Nation Camperville, Manitoba, Canada.

 Chartrand earned a Bachelor of Arts degree in film studies from the University of Winnipeg in 2017.